-The outturn for the HRA shows an in year surplus of £245,000 set against a balanced budget for the 2022/23 financial year.
+The outturn for the HRA was an in year deficit of £0.369million before transfers to and from reserves set against a balanced budget for the 2023/24 financial year.
 This was after setting aside £4.455million towards the repayment of loan debt taken out as part of the Self Financing Reforms during 2012.

-A detailed report listing the main areas of under and over spend will be presented to Council in September 2023.
+A detailed report listing the main areas of under and over spend will be presented to Council.